 His 125+ academic articles appear in peer-reviewed scientific journals ranging from Foundations of Physics and Physics Essays to Frontiers in Human Neuroscience, Psychological Bulletin, Brain and Cognition, and Psychology of Consciousness.
 He was featured in a New York Times Magazine feature article; and he has appeared on dozens of television programs around the world.
 His 600+ interviews and talks have included presentations at Harvard, Stanford, Princeton, Columbia, Cambridge (England), Edinburgh (Scotland), The Sorbonne (Paris), University of Padova (Italy), and University of Allahabad (India).
 His invited talks for industries have included Merck, Google, Johnson & Johnson, and Rabobank, and his government talks have included the US National Academy of Sciences, the US Naval War College, US Army Special Operations Command, the US Naval Postgraduate School, DARPA, the Indian Council of Philosophical Research (India), the International Center for Leadership and Governance (Malaysia), and the Australian Davos Connection (Australia).
 In 2017 he was named one of the 100 most inspiring people in the world by the German magazine, OOOM, and as of 2018 his filmography on IMDB lists 18 documentaries he's appeared in.

-Note: I am not a therapist, nor am I a psychic or a paranormal investigator.
+Note: I am not a therapist, nor am I a psychic or a "paranormal investigator."
 I am a scientist who studies psychic phenomena.
 If you are disturbed by psychic experiences, I recommend that you contact a psychologist or psychiatrist knowledgeable about these experiences.
 Another resource is the Spiritual Emergence Network.

 I was born on February 29th.
 That only comes around every 4 years, so I am looking forward to my birthday in 2036, when I'll finally be old enough to buy a beer.

 My first career interest, at chronological age 4, was to be "jet propelled."
 It took many years before I could better articulate what I meant by that, but that's how I responded when adults asked what I wanted to be when I grew up.
 My next career interest was the classical violin, which I started at age 5 and continued to play for the next 20 years, the last five as a professional.
 Then I switched to fiddle and 5-string banjo and played in bluegrass bands for a number of years.
 Between gigs, I pursued other interests and graduated with a degree in electrical engineering, magna cum laude and with honors in physics, from the University of Massachusetts (Amherst), a masters in electrical engineering focusing on cybernetics from the University of Illinois, Urbana-Champaign (UIUC), and then a PhD in psychology, also from UIUC.
-For my dissertation I developed and tested what may have been the first computer-based, artificial-intelligence-enhanced, touch-typing training system (in 1979).
+For my dissertation I developed and tested what was probably the first computer-based, artificial-intelligence-enhanced, touch-typing training system (in 1979).

-For a decade after my PhD I worked at AT&T Bell Laboratories and later at GTE Laboratories on advanced telecommunications.
-Projects included designing the human interfaces to national network operations centers in the US and Japan, developing a rapid prototyping system for complex human-computer interfaces (before there were personal computers), and studying ways of enhancing brainstorming and creativity in industry.
+For a decade after my PhD, I worked at AT&T Bell Laboratories and later at GTE Laboratories on advanced telecommunications.
+Projects included designing the human interfaces to national network operations centers in the US and Japan, developing a rapid prototyping system for complex human-computer interfaces (before personal computers), and studying ways of enhancing brainstorming and creativity in industry.
 While at Bell Labs, for fun I wrote a series of humorous articles for the science humor magazine, Journal of Irreproducible Results.
 One of those articles later almost accidentally started World War III in a way that would have appealed to Stanley Kubrick's Dr. Strangelove.

 While at Bell Labs, I began to publish some of my psi experiments.
 Then I discovered the Parapsychological Association and later the Society for Scientific Exploration, and I presented my work at their annual meetings.
 I was delighted to find groups of scientists who were as interested in these phenomena as I was, and the contacts I made eventually led to appointments at Princeton University, University of Edinburgh, University of Nevada, and in Silicon Valley at Interval Research Corporation and SRI International.
 At the latter facility, I was a scientist on a secret US government program conducting research on psychic phenomena.